 Reasonable suspicion testing may be required of a driver while the driver is performing, just before the driver will perform or just after the driver has ceased performing safety-sensitive functions.
 If the alcohol test is not administered within two hours following the determination a reasonable suspicion test is required, the DER will prepare and maintain on file a record stating the reasons the test was not promptly administered.
-If the alcohol test is not administered within eight hours following the determination, the DER shall cease attempts to administer the alcohol test and shall state in the record the reasons for not administering the test.
+If the alcohol test is not administered within eight hours following determination, the DER shall cease attempts to administer the alcohol test and shall state in the record the reasons for not administering the test.

 No driver shall report for duty or remain on duty requiring the performance of safety-sensitive functions while the driver is under the influence of or impaired by alcohol, as shown by the behavioral, speech and performance indicators of alcohol misuse.
 The driver will also not be able to perform or continue to perform safety-sensitive functions until an alcohol test is administered and the driver's concentration measures less than 0.02 or twenty-four hours have elapsed following the determination that reasonable suspicion existed to require an alcohol test.
-SUPPORT STAFF MEMBERS 4219/page 11 of 21 Commercial Driver Controlled Substances and Alcohol Use Testing (M)

-record of the observations А written leading to а reasonable suspicion test shall be made and signed by the and/or school official that supervisor made the observations.
-This record shall be made within twenty-four (24) hours of the observed behavior or before the results of the test are released, whichever is earlier.
+A written record of the observations leading to a reasonable suspicion test shall be made and signed by the supervisor and/or school official that made the observations.
+This record shall be made within twenty-four

+(24) hours of the observed behavior or before the results of the test are released, whichever is earlier.